 The narrative around Joseph of Arimathea helps uncover the contours of this temptation.

-Later in the narrative we are told that Mary Magdalene and Mary the mother of Jesus “saw where the body [of Jesus] was laid.”
-I suspect, that not only did they see what Joseph of Arimathea did, but that they also witnessed this “from a distance” since, Joseph was not a disciple, but a member of the Council.
+Later in the narrative, we are told that Mary Magdalene and Mary the mother of Jesus “saw where the body [of Jesus] was laid.”
+I suspect, that not only did they see what Joseph of Arimathea did, but that they also saw this “from a distance” since, Joseph was not a disciple, but a member of the Council.

 But, what did Joseph of Arimathea, a respected member of the Council that was instrumental in putting Jesus to death, do that earned him a special place in the gospel narrative of Mark?